-Fig. 66 - Center Reel Arm Height Adjustment
+Fig. 58 - Center Reel Arm Height Adjustment

 Maintain a minimum of 1 1/2" (3.8 cm) of clearance between the reel fingers and cutter bar/feather.
-This clearance must be set while the header is in Rigid mode.

 If harvesting low or downed crops, you may reduce this clearance to 1" (3.8 cm) but will risk cutting the reel fingers in the cutter bar, this damage is not covered under warranty.